Did you know that some plants in your yard may help make the area less attractive to flies?

 14. Rosemary

-Rosemary’s strong, woodsy fragrance discourages flies.
+Rosemary’s strong, woodsy fragrance may help discourage flies.
 It can be used in several ways, including growing plants around outdoor living areas and entryways.

 15. Sage

-The aromatic oils in sage also act as a natural insecticide and repellent.
+The aromatic oils in sage also act as natural insecticides and repellents.

-Therefore, plant sage around outdoor living areas, in your garden, or near entryways to your home.
-The scent will keep flies and other bugs out of the area.
+Therefore, plant sage around outdoor living areas, in your garden, or near your home’s entryways.
+The scent may help discourage flies and other bugs from lingering in the area.

-Plant several sage plants together for the strongest repelling power.
-Their combined fragrance will have the greatest impact.
+Plant several sage plants together for the strongest potential repellent effect.

 16. Wormwood